awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :very valuable asset.
  :
  :You can develop your typing skill quickly by the proper :habits of work.
-You should realize that poor work is a :mere waste of time.
+You should realise that poor work is a :mere waste of time.
 Try to be exact.
  :
  :Every business firm is dependent on the services of